open-dynamic-robot-initiative/trifinger_singularity/README.md

 To build a Singularity image from a given definition file, use the following command (you may need to adjust the file names according to your needs):

-    singularity build --fakeroot blmc_ei.sif blmc_ei.def
+    singularity build --fakeroot blmc_ei_base.sif blmc_ei_base.def

 The `--fakeroot` option enables building without `sudo`.

-## The BLMC_EI Image
+## Images in this Repository

+This repository contains definition files for the following images.
+They are based on each other, so usually one image just extends the previous one with additional functionality.

+- *blmc_ei_base*:  All dependencies to build/run the BLMC_EI project.
+- *blmc_ei*:  The BLMC_EI project packages are installed in this image, so they don't need to be built manually.
+- *submission*:  Adds "apps" to build and run user code through the submission system.

+You can either build them manually using the build command shown above or run `build_all.sh` to build all of them at once.

+Below follows a more detailed description of the separate images.

+### Image "blmc_ei_base"

-This image, defined in `blmc_ei.def`, provides the environment to build and run the code from the BLMC_EI treep project.
+This image, defined in `blmc_ei_base.def`, provides the environment to build and run the code from the BLMC_EI treep project.

 Build it normally using the above command.